FluvialSeds/rampedpyrox/README.rst

 sample using a Distributed Activation Energy Model (DAEM) and calculates the corresponding stable-carbon and radiocarbon isotope values for each peak.

-Rampedpyrox is written by Jordon D. Hemingway (MIT/WHOI Joint Program).
-When using rampedpyrox, please cite the following peer-reviewed publications:

-(insert papers here once published)

 Documentation
 =============